 Do you love any one as much as you love God?
 Do you commemorate any name as much as you commemorate the name of God, or even more?

-Do you obey any religious law other than God's Law of the Quran?
+Do you obey any religious law that are derived from a source other the Quran?

 Do you place your total trust and dependence on others believing that they have the power to help you on their own?
 Do you on the other hand often fear others believing that they have the power to harm you?

-Do you call on any dead human beings (prophets, saints, etc) and implore them to give you what you need?
+Do you call on any dead human beings (prophets, saints, etc) and implore them to help you in any way?

 Do you believe that any human (including messengers) has the power to save you on Judgement Day, whether through intercession or otherwise?
 Or do you believe the Quranic words that proclaim that there will be no intercession on Judgement Day?
 Are you comfortable with the feeling that God is all you need (39:36)?
 Are you happy with the mention of the name of God alone (39:45)?

 And finally, are you obsessed with your business or your loved ones to the extent that you dedicate all your life to them and become negligent of the only reason for which we were all created?
 That being to worship God:

-The higher degree of honesty you abide by in answering these questions, the better you will be able to determine if you worship God or not, and more importantly will indicate as to whether you worship God alone!
+The higher degree of honesty you abide by in answering these questions, the more accurate you will be able to determine if you worship God or not, and more importantly will indicate as to whether you worship God alone or not!